-Embodiments of the present invention may improve data privacy and security by enabling subjects to which data pertains to remain "dynamically anonymous," i.e., anonymous for as long as is desired-and to the extent that is desired.
-Embodiments of the present invention may include systems, methods and devices that create, access, use (e.g., collecting, processing, copying, analyzing, combining, 5 modifying or disseminating, etc.), store and/or erase data with increased privacy, anonymity and security, thereby facilitating availability of more qualified and accurate information.
-And, when data is authorized to be shared with third parties, embodiments of the present invention may facilitate 10 sharing information in a dynamically controlled manner that enables delivery of temporally-, geographically-, and/or purpose-limited information to the receiving party.
+Embodiments of the present invention may improve data privacy and security by enabling subjects to which data 20 pertains to remain "dynamically anonymous," i.e., anonymous for as long as is desired-and to the extent that is desired.
+Embodiments of the present invention may include systems, methods and devices that create, access, use (e.g., collecting, processing, copying, analyzing, combining, 25 modifying or disseminating, etc.), store and/or erase data with increased privacy, anonymity and security, thereby facilitating availability of more qualified and accurate information.
+And, when data is authorized to be shared with third parties, embodiments of the present invention may facilitate 30 sharing information in a dynamically controlled manner that enables delivery of temporally-, geographically-, and/or purpose-limited information to the receiving party.
+Embodiments of the present invention may even be employed in decentralized networks built on blockchain or other distrib- 35 uted ledger technologies that require immutability and auditability of record over time.

-As compared to existing systems, wherein electronic data may be readily accessible for use (e.g., collecting, processing, copying, analyzing, combining, modifying or disseminating, etc.), storing and/or erasing with few effective controls over the data, embodiments of the present invention may use temporally unique, dynamically changing de-identifiers ("DDIDs")-each associated with a subject, e.g., a 20 person, place, or thing, to which data directly or indirectly pertains or relates (a "Data Subject"), and/or an action, activity, process and/or trait pertaining to a Data Subject, for a temporally unique period of time, thereby enabling the Data Subject to operate in a "dynamically anonymous" 25 manner.
-"Dynamically anonymous" or "Dynamic Anonymity" as used herein, refers to a user's ability to remain anonymous until such time as a decision is made not to remain anonymous, at which time only the desired information is shared with one or more desired parties in con- 30 nection with one or more actions, activities, processes or traits.
-Embodiments of the present invention may thereby enable the ability of Data Subjects to maintain flexible levels of privacy and/or anonymity under the control of a Data Subject or controlling entity that may be a trusted party or 35
+As compared to existing systems, wherein electronic data may be readily accessible for use (e.g., collecting, processing, copying, analyzing, combining, modifying or dissemi- 40 nating, etc.), storing and/or erasing with few effective controls over the data, embodiments of the present invention may use temporally unique, dynamically changing de-identifiers ("DDIDs")-each associated with a subject, e.g., a person, place, or thing (e.g., an event, document, contract, or 45 "smart contract"), to which data directly or indirectly pertains or relates (a "Data Subject"), and/or an action, activity, process and/or trait pertaining to a Data Subject, for a temporally unique period of time, thereby enabling the Data Subject to operate in a "dynamically anonymous" manner.
+50 "Dynamically anonymous" or "Dynamic Anonymity" as used herein, refers to a user's ability to remain anonymous until such time as a decision is made not to remain anonymous, at which time only the desired information is shared with one or more desired parties in connection with one or 55 more actions, activities, processes or traits.
+Embodiments of the present invention may thereby enable the ability of Data Subjects to maintain flexible levels of privacy and/or anonymity under the control of a Data Subject or controlling entity that may be a trusted party or proxy.

-Embodiments of the invention may use DDIDs to help prevent the retention of data, sometimes referred to as metadata, that may otherwise provide third parties with and/or data attributes reflecting actions, activities, processes and/or traits pertaining to a Data Subject, such as, by way of example and not limitation, information pertaining to means of creation, purpose, time and/or date of creation, identity of the Data Subject and/or creator of the data attributes, loca- 45 tion where data attributes were created, standards used in creating or using data attributes, etc. This is due to the fact that metadata must have something to attach itself to-or to associate itself with-in order to establish an ongoing record of information associated with one or more specific data 50 attributes.
-The words "data," "attributes," "elements" or similar terms used in this application will include, any or all of the following, as applicable, (i) structured data (i.e., data in predetermined structured schemas), (ii) unstructured data, (iii) metadata (i.e., data about data), (iv) other data, and/or 55 (v) any of the foregoing types of data initially recorded in analog format and later converted into digital format.
+Embodiments of the invention may use DDIDs to help prevent the retention of data, sometimes referred to as metadata, that may otherwise provide third parties with information about one or more aspects of a Data Subject and/or data attributes reflecting actions, activities, processes 65 and/or traits pertaining to a Data Subject, such as, by way of example and not limitation, information pertaining to means of creation, purpose, time and/or date of creation, identity of the Data Subject and/or creator of the data attributes, location where data attributes were created, standards used in creating or using data attributes, etc. This is due to the fact that metadata must have something to attach itself to-or to associate itself with-in order to establish an ongoing record of information associated with one or more specific data attributes.
+The words "data," "attributes," "elements" or similar terms used in this application will include, any or all of the following, as applicable, (i) structured data (i.e., data in predetermined structured schemas), (ii) unstructured data, (iii) metadata (i.e., data about data), (iv) other data, and/or (v) any of the foregoing types of data initially recorded in analog format and later converted into digital format.